bertkdowns/thesis/notes/proposal.litreview.md

 look at https://www.do-mpc.com/en/latest/theory_mhe.html and also find some papers.
 -->

+### Machine Learning

+Machine learning techniques provide an alternative to first-principles modelling to predict behaviour in a Digital Twin.
+They have been sucessfully used as the basis for a variety of digital twin applications in Chemical process engineering, such as to predict properties such as product yeild [@nasruddin2023machine], for control purposes [@min2019machine], or for optimisation [@song2024digital].
+Because of the wealth of historical data often avaliable in these industries, machine learning methods are often able to scale to more complex problems than traditional mathematical modelling.
+The problems of data cleaning and preprocessing, often required as an initial step for machine learning, are also required for digital twins, so it is easy to adapt a machine learning workflow to a Digital Twin context.

+Some problems with machine include unbalanced datasets - a factory will generate a lot of data on normal operating conditions, but much less data on unusual operating conditions.
+Careful design of the machine learning methodology can decrease this issue.
+Data sampling techniques such as COVERT [@SEVERINSEN20241] aim to mitigate this problem, and physics-informed techniques also improve generalisation in these areas [@raissi2019physics].

-### Surrogate Modelling
+#### Surrogate Modelling

-Surrogate models approximate complex systems to reduce computational costs while maintaining accuracy.

-Operator networks are used to model and simulate complex systems with high efficiency.
+Another way machine learning is utilized is in surrogate modelling, where a mathematical model is used to generate data that a machine learning model can be trained on.
+This can be done for a variety of purposes.
+Surrogate modelling often reduces computational cost if the mathematical model is very complex, by using simpler functions and distilling it down into the most important aspects for the current problem.
+It also can make solving and optimisation easier, as a mathematical formulation that is not easily differentiable can be represented by a much easier to differentiate function.
+It can be used as a way to linearly approximate non-linear dynamics.
+Finally, surrogate models naturally lend themselves to fine tuning on real data, and are more flexible to adapt to nuances in real-world performance than a first-principles mathematical model, capturing behaviour that the mathematical model could not express [@costa2024adaptive].

-### Online Learning
+#### Online Learning

 In Machine Learning, Online Learning refers to updating a model in real-time as new data comes in, without human input or retraining from scratch.
 This can encode changes in the state or behavior of the physical system, such as degradation of a battery.
+Digital Twins are generally understood to adapt or evolve alongside their physical counterpart as the physical twin changes, and online learning provides a good way to enable this[@rebellodigital].
+A common workflow to build a Digital Twin using online learning is to generate a surrogate model using synthetic data from a mathematical model, then use online learning to update the model when real-world performance deviates from what the surrogate predicted [@costa2024adaptive].

+#### Machine Learning for Dynamic Systems

+Dynamic Systems pose additional problems for machine learning methods, as rather than learning outputs at a single point, results across the time domain must be modelled.

+Operator networks are used to model and simulate complex systems with high efficiency.

 ### Virtualisation / Emulation